Brazil (1985 film): Plot

 In a dystopian, polluted, hyper-consumerist, overbearing, bureaucratic, totalitarian future based on elements of the 20th century, Sam Lowry is a low-level government employee who frequently dreams of himself as a winged warrior saving a damsel in distress.
 One day, shortly before Christmas, an insect becomes jammed in a teleprinter, which misprints a copy of an arrest warrant it was receiving.
 This leads to the arrest and death during interrogation of cobbler Archibald Buttle instead of suspected terrorist Archibald Tuttle.

 Sam discovers the mistake when he finds that the wrong bank account has been debited for the arrest.
-He visits Buttle's widow to give her the refund where he catches a glimpse of her upstairs neighbour Jill Layton, a truck driver, and is astonished to discover that Jill resembles the woman from his dreams.
-Sam frantically tries to approach Jill, but she disappears before he can find her.
+He visits Buttle's widow to give her the refund where he catches a glimpse of her upstairs neighbour Jill Layton, a truck driver, and is astonished to discover that she resembles the woman from his dreams.
+He frantically tries to approach Jill, but she disappears before he can find her.
 Jill has been trying to help Mrs Buttle establish what happened to her husband, but her efforts have been obstructed by bureaucracy.
 Unbeknownst to her, she is now considered a terrorist accomplice of Tuttle for attempting to report the wrongful arrest of Buttle.

 Meanwhile, Sam reports a fault in his apartment's air conditioning.
 Central Services are uncooperative, but Tuttle unexpectedly comes to his assistance.
 Tuttle explains that he used to work for Central Services but left because of his dislike of the tedious and repetitive paperwork, and now illegally works as a freelance heating engineer.
-Tuttle repairs Sam's air conditioning, but when two Central Services workers, Spoor and Dowser, arrive, Sam has to stall to let Tuttle escape.
+Tuttle repairs Sam's air conditioning, but when two Central Services workers, Spoor and Dowser, arrive, Sam has to stall to allow Tuttle to escape.

 Sam discovers that Jill's records have been classified and the only way to access them is to be promoted to Information Retrieval.
-He had previously turned down a promotion arranged by his high-ranking mother Ida, who is obsessed with the rejuvenating plastic surgery of cosmetic surgeon Dr Jaffe.
-Sam retracts his refusal by speaking with Deputy Minister Mr Helpmann at a party hosted by Ida.
+He had previously turned down a promotion arranged by his well-connected mother Ida, who is obsessed with the rejuvenating plastic surgery of cosmetic surgeon Dr Jaffe.
+Sam retracts his refusal by speaking with Deputy Minister Eugene Helpmann at a party hosted by Ida.
 After obtaining Jill's records, Sam tracks her down before she can be arrested.
 Sam clumsily confesses his love to Jill, and they cause mayhem as they escape government agents.
-They stop at a mall and are frightened by a terrorist bombing (part of a campaign that has been occurring around the city), then government agents arrive and take Sam.
-He awakens briefly detained in police custody.
+They stop at a mall and are frightened by a terrorist bombing (part of a campaign that has been occurring around the city).
+Following an altercation with the government agents who have arrived at the scene of the bombing, he wakes up in a prisoner transport vehicle.